mennaawalid/quiz_app/README.md

 # quiz_app

 A simple quiz app made using Flutter and dart.
-Where you can choose an answer to each question and get a different result based on your answers! used State management Provider!
+Where you can choose an answer to each question and get a different result based on your answers!
+The State management Provider was used.

 ## Getting Started